 9. Framework

-Angular is a TypeScript-based framework used for building robust scalable web applications.
-Whereas, React is a JavaScript library that needs to be paired with a framework to build visually appealing, high-performing, and compatible UI.
+Angular is a TypeScript-based framework used for building robust, scalable web applications.
+React, in contrast, is a JavaScript library that needs to be paired with a framework to build visually appealing, high-performing, and compatible UI.

 Listed below are some React-based frameworks used by developers: